 Indie filmmaker Jeff Baena, Aubrey Plaza's husband, found dead at Los Angeles-area residence

-Indie filmmaker Jeff Baena, who was married to his frequent creative collaborator Aubrey Plaza, has died.
+LOS ANGELES (AP) — Indie filmmaker Jeff Baena, who was married to his frequent creative collaborator Aubrey Plaza, has died.
 He was 47.

 Baena was found dead Friday at a Los Angeles home, according to medical examiner's records.
 The circumstances were unclear Saturday.
 The records indicated that the medical examiner's office was investigating and did not include any information on where specifically his body was discovered or the cause of death.